A Practical Georgia Itinerary for 7–10 Days (the country!)

 The final stretch to the nice town of Stepantsminda (formerly Kazbegi) is only about 30 minutes away from the Russia-Georgia Friendship Monument, and it’s about to get epic to another level.

 You’ll be driving through the fabulous Jvari Pass.
-If you’re jaw hasn’t hit the floor before this, it most certainly will now.
+If your jaw hasn’t hit the floor before this, it most certainly will now.
 I just hope you find joy in navigating twisting, winding mountain roads full of crazy Georgian drivers!
 The Georgian Military Highway that you’ll be driving on is on my list of the world’s best drives.

-Stepantsminda is a Georgian gem when it comes to wining and dining, so make yourself at home and grab a good dinner.
+Stepantsminda is a Georgian gem when it comes to wine and dining, so make yourself at home and grab a good dinner.
 You’ll need the energy for tomorrow’s hike!
 Restaurant Maisi, Kade - Café, and My Object all made me happy during my stay.

 Side note: If you’re not aware, the service and often even the food in restaurants in Georgia are, you guessed it, mediocre at best.
 Stepantsminda and Tbilisi are the only two exceptions that have great restaurants.